eduardohenjr/DonzelaEncarcerada/README.md

 ## Objetivo

-Mova os blocos do tabuleiro para libertar a donzela (bloco 'D'), levando-a até a saída do tabuleiro.
+Mova os blocos do tabuleiro para libertar a donzela (bloco 'D'), levando-a até qualquer borda do tabuleiro.

 ## Como jogar